 In the Wine department at Whole Foods Market, there’s something for everyone.
-As the Global Beverage Buyer for Whole Foods Market and a Master Sommelier (there are fewer than 300 in the U.S.), I live and breathe wine.
-I work with our expert wine team to select the bottles that end up in our stores.
 In addition to wines you already know and love, we have a carefully curated selection of some of the most exciting wines out there.
 And we’re always trying to make sure each bottle (or can!) is the best value for its price.
-Here are my best tips for shopping the Whole Foods Market Wine department.
+Here are our best tips for shopping the Whole Foods Market Wine department.

 Get your bearings.